5th Battalion, Manchester Regiment: Poelcapelle

 The division then travelled to the Ypres salient to join the Third Ypres Offensive.
 The battalion practised the new attack formations and then moved up to Zonnebeke, where 199th Bde took over the front line from the Australians, with 2/5th Manchesters in the support line.
-66th (EL) Division made its first attack on 9 October at the Battle of Poelcappelle, where it role was to advance up a ridge to the outskirts of the village of Passchendaele.
+66th (EL) Division made its first attack on 9 October at the Battle of Poelcappelle, where its role was to advance up a ridge to the outskirts of the village of Passchendaele.
 197th and 198th Brigades attacked through the shellholes and mud, which seriously hindered movement, clogged weapons and deadened artillery fire.
 Although patrols from 66th Division did reach Passchendaele, by the end of the day all temporary gains had been wiped out, and the division did note even hold a consolidated line.
 During the night 2/5th Manchesters moved up to hold the old British front line, now the support line, which was under shellfire.
 The battalion was pulled out to camp near the Menin Gate on 11 September, having suffered 141 casualties even though it had not participated in the attack.
 2/5th Manchesters received 140 reinforcements, but they were from a number of units, many untrained men from the Labour Corps.
 Lieutenant-Col Hewlett was sent to a rest camp (later evacuated to England) and the battalion moved to Arques where Maj K.G.
 Maxwell arrived from 2/6th Manchesters on 14 October to take over command.
 The battalion resumed training, moving back to Ypres in November, where it did some short spells in the line along the Ypres–Comines Canal and provided working parties.
 In January 1918 it returned to Zonnebeke to garrison and improve the line at Broodseinde and 'Daring Crossing' during the winter.
 199th Brigade was relieved on 9/10 February and on 13 February 2/5th Manchesters received a draft from 2/8th Manchesters, which was being disbanded as part of the BEF's reorganisation.